Licht005/Licht005/README.md

 An aspiring **AI Research Scientist** and a **Machine Learning Engineer**.

-I am an AI Research & Robotics student with strong interests in multimodality, language models, system autonomy and reasoning, AI for healthcare, production-grade AI, and long-term AGI research.
+I am an AI Research & Robotics student with strong interests in multimodality, language models, system autonomy and reasoning, AI for healthcare, production-grade AI, and long-term research.

 My work focuses on exploring algorithms for **representation learning and understanding**, **low-level resource optimization**, **AI architecture design**, and **classical machine learning**.
 I aim to build systems that are both theoretically grounded and practically useful.